A few weeks ago Ilias Alexopoulos presented part of his PhD work on IoT performance Estimation.

 our Solution

-We created an embedded platform with its firmware ecosystem, that allows fast application development, without compromising the later steps for final production.
-In order to combine the benefits of both microcontrollers and FPGAs the PerseusCLE was built.
+We created a heterogeneous embedded platform with its firmware ecosystem, that allows fast application development, without compromising the later steps for final production.
+To combine the benefits of both microcontrollers and FPGAs the PerseusCLE was built.

 This platform provides the following key features:

-Simple 2 or 4 layer PCB, which is within a medium skilled engineer to modify
+1. Simple 2 or 4-layer PCB, which is within a medium-skilled engineer to modify

 First Generation Specs